Add String#f method as shortcut for #freeze

 I believe matz needs to decide this one.

-Updated by normalperson (Eric Wong) over 8 years ago
+Updated by normalperson (Eric Wong) almost 10 years ago

 Fwiw, I am against adding aliases to the same method,